hugo3132/EmlaLockSafe/README.md

 <img src="https://github.com/hugo3132/EmlaLockSafe/blob/master/hardware/pictures/DisplayModule_Back.png" width="49%"><img src="https://github.com/hugo3132/EmlaLockSafe/blob/master/hardware/pictures/DisplayModule_Front.png" width="49%">

 For the I/O module no PCB is required.
 Everything is directly soldered to each other or connected with some cables.

-# Software
-The software is documented using doxygen.
-Please refer to https://hugo3132.github.io/EmlaLockSafe/index.html to open the software documentation.